polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 )
 ```

-To create an instance, I invoke the class.
+To create an instance, I call the class.

-To dynamically create a class, I invoke the class of the class.
+To dynamically create a class, I call the class of the class.

 ---